 Andrew Gower plays Rupert Parker on the period crime drama Miss Scarlet and the Duke, the faithful companion to Miss Eliza Scarlet (Kate Phillips), the first-ever female detective in 19th century London.

 Brought up by her widowed father Henry (Kevin Doyle), Eliza Scarlet is an educated, headstrong young woman living in Victorian London.
 When her father suddenly dies, she is left penniless and forced to pick up Henry’s business – a private detective agency – in a time where women had little to no rights at all.
 In order to hold her own in the male dominated world of crime solving, Eliza occassionally relies on the support of three male characters.

-William “The Duke” Wellington (Stuart Martin) is a Detective Inspector for Scotland Yard who as a young oy was mentored by Eliza’s father.
+William “The Duke” Wellington (Stuart Martin) is a Detective Inspector for Scotland Yard who as a young boy was mentored by Eliza’s father.
 He’s a gambler, a drinker and a womaniser but he is genuinely fond of Eliza who he shares an almost sibling like bond with but with an underlying sizzling attraction.